The Queer Art of Failure: Chapter Two: Dude, Where's My Phallus?

 In the second chapter, Halberstam highlights things such as stupidity, forgetfulness, and how they have impacted views on queer culture.
 The second chapter illuminates how stupidity is viewed differently in men and women, and how it can sometimes even be a gateway for the queer culture.
 He uses certain movies and novels where stupidity and forgetfulness are joined to actually open the door for queer individuals.

 In order to establish this analysis, Halberstam defines stupidity: "Stupidity conventionally means different things in relation to different subject positions; for example, stupidity in white men can signify new modes of domination, but stupidity in women of all ethnicities inevitably symbolizes their status as, in psychoanalytic terms, "castrated" or impaired."
 Stupidity in women seems to be strictly looked down upon, while in men it can be seen as charming.

 Halberstam shows that the film Dude, Where's My Car? is able to portray situations that would normally be uncomfortable for heterosexual white males, because of the stupidity of the main characters, Jesse and Chester.
 Halberstam writes that interjecting the idea of forgetting into Jesse and Chester's characters causes a queer phenomenon throughout the film.
 Jesse willingly knew that he was receiving a lap dance from a transsexual, but forgets the social norms that would typically accompany that.
 The film brought light to the gay community using stupidity and forgetfulness as a staple.
 Queer culture was brought to light in this film when Jesse and Chester share their convincing kiss at the end in their car next to a heterosexual couple.
 The stupidity of Jesse and Chester was the gateway into the kiss.

-Halberstam writes that forgetting is important for queer people, who must social norms such as the heteronormative family in order to make way for equality.
+Halberstam writes that forgetting is important for queer people, who must forget social norms such as the heteronormative family in order to make way for equality.
 In Finding Nemo, Dory's forgetfulness brings about a queer version of selfhood, since it causes her to live in the present and forget about the past.
 Halberstam argues that forgetting opens up the doors for new things while suppressing negative memories, and notes the importance of forgetfulness in queer communities and how positive it can be.